-A bioavailability study compared 10 mcg dose of softgel estradiol vaginal insert with another vaginal estrogen therapy (10 mcg dose of tablet estradiol vaginal insert) in healthy postmenopausal women.
-The results suggested that the extent of systemic exposure of estradiol 10 mcg was statistically significantly lower than that of tablet estradiol vaginal insert 10 mcg.
+A bioavailability study compared the 10 mcg dose of the softgel estradiol vaginal insert with another vaginal estrogen therapy (a 10 mcg dose of the tablet estradiol vaginal insert) in healthy women who were postmenopausal.
+The results suggested that the extent of systemic exposure of estradiol 10 mcg was statistically significantly lower than that of the 10 mcg tablet estradiol vaginal insert.
 The lack of comparative safety data between these makes it unknown at present whether there are differences in the safety profiles in the indicated population.